NoahKarran/LiveSupportBETA/README.md

 # LiveSupportBETA
-This is a java made appliacation when company and comunicate with their comusters!
+This is a java made application designed for companies to communicate with their customers!